DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Why Informational Growth Leads to Black Holes

 Progressing systems (P1) evolve toward exponential information growth to minimize erasure costs (Landauer's principle).
 Hitting the Bekenstein limit triggers a density crisis: To continue, the system must pack bits at maximal density, requiring mass-energy concentration.
-This leads to gravitational collapse into a black hole if engineered, or stagnation if not — both silent externally.
+This dynamic leads to gravitational collapse into a black hole if engineered, or to stagnation if not (both outcomes are externally silent).

-The "informational singularity" is a phase transition: Externally, no emissions or expansion; internally, maximal computation efficiency.
+The "informational singularity" is a phase transition.
+Externally, there are no emissions or expansion.
+Internally, computation runs at maximal efficiency.

 ### Why Civilizations Don’t Expand Across Space